DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/index.md

 }
 ```

-This is a sample report generated by this reporter:
+Here is a sample report generated by this reporter:

 ```text
 Running tests in: Chrome,Firefox